A Travel Price Comparison for Italy Sorrento vs. Amalfi for Food, Couples, Backpackers, and Nightlife

 Is there more to do in Sorrento or Amalfi?

 Travelers will usually find more to do in Amalfi.
 Although Sorrento and Amalfi are popular destinations, Amalfi has more sights and attractions for tourists.
-Amalfi is very popular for its museums, nightlife, scuba diving & snorkeling, historical sights, and impressive beauty, while Sorrento attracts visitors for its resorts, shopping, and big city activities.
+Amalfi is very popular for its museums and attractions, nightlife, scuba diving & snorkeling, historical sights, and impressive beauty, while Sorrento attracts visitors for its resorts, shopping, and big city activities.
 Amalfi is more touristy than Sorrento and is known for its dramatic views, charming character, and excellent limoncello.
 It is also well known for the dramatic coastline.
 Sorrento is famous for its lemon groves and limoncello, charming cafes, and access to the Amalfi coast.

 How is Sorrento different from Amalfi?